 According to the course materials, upon completion students should “know everything you need to be able to separate fact from fiction when reading claims about Bitcoin and other cryptocurrencies.
 You’ll have the conceptual foundations you need to engineer secure software that interacts with the Bitcoin network.
 And you’ll be able to integrate ideas from Bitcoin in your own projects.”

-Requiring approximately 18 hours of study to complete, teaching methods consist of videos, articles and quizzes.
-It’s worth highlighting that no certificate is awarded upon completion.
+Requiring approximately 18-hours of study to complete, teaching methods consist of videos, articles, and quizzes.
+The curriculum is organized as follows:

 - How Bitcoin Achieves Decentralization